ccammack/cannon/README.md

 		tag: <audio autoplay loop controls src='{src}'>

 If none of the conversion rules match, Cannon will display the first 4K bytes of the file.
+If a conversion *command* is not provided, Cannon will serve the input file.
+If the conversion *command* does not specify an *{output}* parameter or gives an error when run, Cannon will serve the combined *stdout+stderr* created by the conversion *command*.
+If a *tag* parameter is not provided, Cannon will display the output inside `<xmp>` tags.

 # Command line